pekkos/pekkos.github.io/_posts/2018-04-16-running-jekyll-on-high-sierra.md

 I had no luck with all those tricks, and I can't say I understand everything that's going on under the hood of the Terminal.
 But what I did understand from my research was that when I updated MacOS to High Sierra, the Ruby version was also updated to version 2.3, but Jekyll still tried to reference Ruby version 2.0.

-So eventually, I found [this post on Stack Overflow](https://stackoverflow.com/questions/46541019/jekyll-with-ruby-2-3-on-macos-10-13-highsierra), which offered the simplest of solutions.
+So eventually, I found [this post on Stack Overflow](https://stackoverflow.com/questions/46541019/jekyll-with-ruby-2-3-on-macos-10-13-highsierra/46742979#46742979), where a comment offered the simplest of solutions.

 Uninstall Jekyll, and install it again.
 That easy, huh?